sanzor/NovaWebApiTutorial/Readme.md

 This would translate to :  `users/get?user=UserId&age=Age`

-Again we start a connection to redis, but now we use the redis command `HGET`, which fetches the key `UserId` from the hash `users`
+* we start a connection to redis
+* we use the redis command `HGET`, which fetches the key `UserId` from the hash `users` and treat its result with a `case` clause specific to erlang

 ```bash
 case eredis:q(Port,["hget","users",UserId]) of